ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

   value = aws_alb.application_load_balancer.dns_name
 }
 ```

-At this point, Terraform is set to create and provision infrastructure on AWS ECS.
-Go ahead and run the following commands:
+You are now ready to create and provision all infrastructure on AWS.

-* `terraform validate`: This allows you to detect syntax errors, version errors, and other problems associated with your Terraform module (main.tf).
+Run the `validate` command to detect syntax errors, version errors, and other problems associated with your `main.tf` module.

 ```console
 terraform validate
 ```

-* `terraform plan`: Running this command gives you the ability to observe what Terraform will actually perform and what resources it will create.
+Run the `plan` command to inspect what Terraform will perform and the resources it will create.

 ```console
 terraform plan
 ```

-* `terraform apply`: This uses your configuration to provision infrastructure on AWS.
+Run the `apply` command to provision infrastructure on AWS.
 Remember to enter yes when prompted to do so.

 ```console
 terraform apply
 ```

-After this, You should see the application’s URL on your terminal.
+When the `apply` command is complete you will see the application’s URL on your terminal.

 ```output
 Plan: 9 to add, 0 to change, 0 to destroy.